Nolab0/dropbox-rag/README.md

 - Dropbox account with API access
 - Dropbox folder filled with internal documents (PDF, DOCX, PPTX, ...)
 - OpenRouter API key for LLM access
-- Tesseract OCR installed on your system
+- Tesseract OCR is installed on your system

 ## Installation